- 88.5 million living trees planted

 In the summer of 2019, the city of Chennai was hit by a water crisis of horrifying proportions.
 As with so many of India’s large riverine systems, Cauvery, the lifeline of southern India, was rapidly dying.
 This crisis, in conjunction with several allied issues such as poor soil health, cycles of flood and drought, the resultant farmer distress and migration, was creating a situation of growing despair.
 Immediate action was called for.

-The ambition is to enable 5.2 million farmers to plant 2.42 billion trees in the Cauvery River Basin in a span of 12 years.
-We are facilitating the farmers in a multi faceted way to adopt tree-based agriculture, and eventually bring one-third of the basin under tree cover.
-From the preparation of quality saplings to ensuring farmer uptake; from farmer education to farmer support; from engaging with governments to bring about required policy redirections and incentives to support farmer to adopt this model to roping in allied NGOs – we are working at every conceivable level to scale up this movement.
-This has included working extensively with the Union Government and the concerned State Governments - leading tangibly to several policy reforms.
-These reforms cover a broad range of aspects affecting the farmer - from reforms in agricultural practices at one end, to helping make Farmer Producer Organisations (FPOs) viable and giving them tax incentives, at the other.
+The ambition is to enable 5.2 million farmers to plant 2.42 billion trees in Cauvery basin in a span of 12 years.
+We are supporting the farmers in a multi-faceted way to adopt tree-based agriculture, and eventually bring one-third of the basin under tree cover.
+From the preparation of quality saplings to ensuring farmer interest, from farmer education to bringing about required government policy changes, from government incentives for farmers to partnering with like-minded NGOs – we are working at every conceivable level to scale up this movement.
+This has included working extensively with the Central Government and the concerned State Governments, leading tangibly to several policy reforms.
+These reforms cover a broad range of aspects affecting the farmer - from reforms in agricultural practices at one end to helping make Farmer Producer Organizations (FPOs) viable and giving them tax incentives at the other.

-The most fantastic part of this journey has been that we have succeeded in bringing together all stakeholders from every section of society including farmers, scientists, civil society groups, state governments, the citizens and the media, and inspiring them focus their energies on a common ecological goal.
-For the Farmer, it is a highly lucrative economic model with significant ecological benefits.
-For the State and Citizens, it is a double win.
+The most fantastic part of this journey has been that we have succeeded in bringing together all stakeholders from every section of society, including farmers, scientists, civil society groups, state governments, the citizens and the media, and inspiring them to focus their energies on a common ecological goal.
+For the farmer, it is a highly lucrative economic model with significant ecological benefits.
+For the state and citizens, it is a double win.

-The stream of action is widening evermore.
-The impact we have already seen in the pilot years in terms of soil quality, groundwater sequestration, improved farmer income and the benefits of increased green cover, are all on road to being demonstrated exponentially with this massive on-ground movement.
-The vision is to establish a blueprint for Tropical River Restoration that can be replicated and implemented across the planet.
-The idea is to innovate, demonstrate, amplify and inspire Planetary Scale.
-Already, the Ministry of Environment, Forest and Climate Change, Government of India, has prepared Detailed Project Reports on rejuvenating 13 of the country’s rivers based on a like model.
-This confluence of effort, scientific understanding and upsurge of Human Consciousness – this is the goal of the Cauvery Calling Movement.
+The impact we have already seen in the pilot years in terms of soil quality, groundwater sequestration, improved farmer income and the benefits of increased green cover are all on road to being demonstrated exponentially with this massive on-ground movement.
+The vision is to establish a blueprint for tropical river restoration that can be replicated and implemented across the planet.
+The idea is to innovate, demonstrate, amplify and inspire planetary scale.

 In this gargantuan endeavor, we hold an open door to anyone who wishes to work and support to make this happen.
-Individual human beings, governments, corporations, organizations, international entities – we seek, and welcome, and value your support.
-The true fruition of this project would be in Humanity coming together to aid and amplify its success.
+Individuals, governments, corporations, organizations, international entities – we seek, and welcome, and value your support.
+The true fruition of this project would be in humanity coming together to aid and amplify its success.